R. Parthiban

+On 25 December 2018, he was appointed as the new Vice President of the Tamil Film Producers Council replacing Gautham Vasudev Menon and Prakash Raj who were jointly holding the position until 24 December 2018.

-Early life
+Early and personal life

+Parthiban was born in a Telugu speaking Naidu family on 15 November 1958 in Madras (now Chennai), Tamil Nadu, India.
+His father is Radhakrishnan.
 He started as an assistant director in the film Vedikkai Manidhargal.
 He was even given an opportunity to assist in dialogue in the name of R. Moorthy.
 After this, he joined as an assistant of K. Bhagyaraj.
 At that time, he used to make around Rs 6000 a month by dubbing for various artists.
 He made his first film appearance in Ranuva Veeran (1981).
 Then, he played the role of a postman in his mentor's Dhavani Kanavugal (1984).

 Apart from direction and acting, he produces films.
 He wrote a book, Kirukkkalgal – Thamizh Kavithai Thoguppu, which was released by M. Karunanidhi.
 He runs a charitable trust named "R.Parthepan Manidha Neya Mandram".

+Parthiban married actress Seetha in 1990, with whom he worked in Pudhea Paadhai the previous year.
+The couple has two daughters including P. S. Keerthana, who won the National Film Award for Best Child Artist for Kannathil Muthamittal (2002), and an adopted son.
+The couple decided to part ways in 2001.
+Parthiban shifted his focus into movies after the divorce, and is single.